IestynGage/30-webpages/README.md

 * `12-day-percentage` - Percetange of the day that has passed.
 * `13-soduku` - A soduku game that uses one event listner to get which cell was selected.
 * `14-magnets` - A fun background that has magnets face the mouse.
+* `15-sqlite` - SQL query tool that allows you to export your created tables.